-Patricia Resick, Candice Monson, & Kathleen Chard (2007), US Department of Veterans' Affairs.
+Patricia Resick, Candice Monson, & Kathleen Chard (2016) – Guildford Press

 Note that only appropriately trained clinicians with experience in cognitive behavioral theory and therapy should attempt to use this treatment manual.
 Practitioners without this background are strongly advised to obtain training and supervision in general CBT approaches prior to implementing the approaches described in this manual.

 Workshops: for further information, click here.

 CPTforPTSD.com provides overall information and how to achieve provider status.

 Provider Status: There are two levels of provider status available for clinicians:

 Both require an official CPT workshop and case consultation – more information can be found here.

 - Quality-Rated CPT Provider

 - CPTWeb2.0 is a free online learning course for CPT.

 - An introductory course on CPT is also offered through VHA Train which can be accessed here.